-One way to reason about the above figure is to consider what happens if you move the new red vertex downwards while keeping the two red lines with the same orientations, so that the angle between them remains fixed, and the two sides retain their lengths.
-In that case as the new vertex moves down towards the old position. both the new red sides at their bottom ends will pass through the base of the old blue triangle between the two bottom corners of the blue triangle.
-Getting them to pass through the two bottom corners will require widening of the angle.
+One way to reason about the above figure is to notice that if you move the new red vertex downwards while keeping the two red lines at a fixed angle apart and the same lengths, as the new vertex moves down towards the old position. both the new red sides at their bottom ends will pass through the base of the old blue triangle between the two bottom corners of the blue triangle.
 So the angle made at the top of the new triangle must be smaller than the original angle at the top of the blue triangle.